maamidinaveen/-Simple-Blogging-Platform-/readMD.md

-Now creating frontend using React Js create a file (ReactProject), now change the directory (cd ReactProject) ,
+Now creating frontend using React Js create a file (ReactProject), now change the directory (cd ReactProject) , (create-react-app myapp), (cd myapp) now create a folder to maintain the components, create each component for specific action dependencies - 'react-router-dom' - handles routing in react application (npm install react-router-dom) open the terminal and start react server by using npm start command it will redirect to the web browser